Chinas Telecom Sector Registers Stable Growth In Jan-Oct - UrduPoint

 China's Telecom Sector Registers Stable Growth In Jan-Oct

-BEIJING, Nov.
-26 (UrduPoint / Pakistan Point News - 26th Nov, 2022 ) :China's telecommunications industry maintained steady expansion in revenue in the first 10 months of 2022, with emerging businesses such as cloud computing posting rapid growth, official data showed.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Nov, 2022 ) :China's telecommunications industry maintained steady expansion in revenue in the first 10 months of 2022, with emerging businesses such as cloud computing posting rapid growth, official data showed.

-The combined operating revenue of the sector stood at over 1.32 trillion Yuan (about 185 billion U.S. Dollars) in the January-October period, rising 8 percent year on year, according to the Ministry of Industry and Information Technology.
+The combined operating revenue of the sector stood at over 1.32 trillion Yuan (about US$185 billion) in the January-October period, rising 8% year on year, according to the China's Ministry of Industry and Information Technology.

 Emerging businesses such as big data, cloud computing, internet data centers and Internet of Things registered a rapid revenue increase during this period.

-The emerging business revenue of China's three telecom giants -- China Telecom, China mobile and China Unicom -- jumped 33.1 percent from a year earlier to 256.3 billion yuan.
+The emerging business revenue of China's major telecom giants jumped 33.1% from a year earlier to 256.3 billion yuan, China.org.cn reported.

-Specifically, revenue from cloud computing and big data soared 127.8 percent and 59.3 percent, respectively, in the first 10 months, while that from data centers logged an increase of 12.7 percent.
+Specifically, revenue from cloud computing and big data soared 127.8% and 59.3%, respectively, in the first 10 months, while that from data centers logged an increase of 12.7%.

 China's 5G network development has continued to advance.
 The number of 5G base stations reached 2.25 million by the end of October, a net increase of 825,000 compared to the end of 2021.